Support for Victims of Family Violence

 Secondly, it is also important to remember that one incident of family violence is too many.
 Never tell yourself that it was only one incident and that it will not happen again.
 Chances are very good that another person who lost their temper once will likely have that happen again.

 Do not be quiet about your experience.
 Reach out and contact someone.
-Whether it is a close personal friend, another family member, or support service for domestic violence victims, you should take the time to speak with someone about your experience so you can get an independent opinion about what you should do next.
+Whether it is a close personal friend, another family member, or a support service for domestic violence victims, you should take the time to speak with someone about your experience so you can get an independent opinion about what you should do next.

 Always call the police.
 Law enforcement is accustomed to responding to calls of domestic violence and will know how to handle the situation.
 The alleged offender could be arrested, and you will have to decide what steps you may want to take to secure their release if that is what you want to do.

 Always document your abuse.
 Calling the police will obviously allow you to file a police report, but you should also consider keeping a diary to write down all of your observations as memories fade and you could forget important details at a later date.
-Also take pictures of your injuries before they have time to heal.
+Also, take pictures of your injuries before they have time to heal.

 Also, consider calling some family violence helpline.
 See many of the phone numbers listed above and do not hesitate to reach out for help.
 The agents handling those phone calls are often very experienced and will be able to provide very valuable advice.